HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-2.md

 ### Objective 1.2:

-*Develop an active, strong and effective volunteer base Portola Middle School’s library.
+*Develop an active, strong and effective volunteer base P------ Middle School’s library.
 Volunteers can assist with daily library operations as well as special events.
 Volunteers can also serve as library advocates within the community and to the school district.
 Eventually, the volunteers will create a fundraising structure.*

-**Action Plan:** The head librarian will collaborate with Portola Middle School’s Parent-Teacher-Student Association (PTSA) to recruit volunteers.
+**Action Plan:** The head librarian will collaborate with P------ Middle School’s Parent-Teacher-Student Association (PTSA) to recruit volunteers.
 Recruitment actions can include fliers sent home with students to attract interested volunteers, and emails to the PTSA e-tree